-- Mental health conditions such as post-traumatic stress disorder , anxiety , depression , bipolar disorder , or panic disorder
+- Having mental health problems, such as post-traumatic stress disorder , anxiety , depression , bipolar disorder , or panic disorder

-- Social and peer pressure to use substances, which may include spending time with other substance users
+- Social and peer pressure to use substances

 - Easy access to substances

-- Taking the substance in much higher amounts for longer periods of time than intended
+- Taking it in much higher amounts for a longer time

-- Inability to cut down or stop using the substance
+- Problems trying to cut down or stop using it

 - Repeated work, school, home, or relationship problems due to substance use

-- Recurring trouble with the law related to substance use such as driving while under the influence of a substance or stealing to get the substance
+- Repeated trouble with the law, such as driving while under the influence of a substance or stealing to get the substance

-- Learn about risks related to substance use.
+- Learn about the risks from substance use.

-- Do not spend time with people who are misusing substances.
+- Do not spend time with people who use.